Workplace Dynamics Counselling in

 You may be experiencing:

-Workplace bullying — repeated behaviour intended to intimidate, humiliate, or undermine
+workplace bullying, including repeated behaviour intended to intimidate, humiliate, or undermine

-Feeling chronically undervalued, invisible, or treated as expendable
+feeling chronically undervalued, invisible, or treated as expendable

 Some clients come while still actively in the situation.
 Others reach out after they have left, or while on medical or stress leave, using that time to assess their options and determine what comes next.

-If you are still in the situation: The work typically involves two things running in parallel.
+The work typically involves two things running in parallel.
 The first is processing — understanding what is happening, how it is affecting you, and what it has done to your confidence, your sense of self, and your ability to trust your own judgment.
 Many people in harmful workplace situations begin to question whether they are the problem.
 That question deserves careful, honest attention.

-The second is practical: looking at what options actually exist.
+The second is practical: looking at what options exist.
 That may include whether to raise the issue internally, what the realistic risks of doing so are, whether transfer or restructuring is possible, and whether staying while searching for something else is viable.
 When discrimination or harassment is involved, we discuss what other supports are available — legal, union, or otherwise — since that falls outside what counselling can address directly.

-If you have left or are on leave: For clients who have already left, or who are on medical or stress leave, the work often focuses on processing what happened — understanding the impact, rebuilding confidence, and clarifying what comes next.
+For clients who have already left, or who are on medical or stress leave, the work often focuses on processing what happened — understanding the impact, rebuilding confidence, and clarifying what comes next.
 Some clients in this situation are using the time to explore career options.
 Others need space to recover before they can think clearly about direction.
-The work follows what is actually needed.
+The work follows what is needed.

-If this is a pattern: Some clients come with a history of difficult workplace experiences across more than one role or organization.
-Part of the work in these cases is examining whether there are patterns — in the environments they are drawn to, the dynamics they find themselves in, or the ways they respond under pressure — that are worth understanding and addressing directly.
+Some clients come with a history of difficult workplace experiences across more than one role or organization.
+Part of the work may involve examining patterns in the environments they are drawn to, the dynamics they find themselves in, or the ways they respond under pressure.

 What This Work May Include